Comparability concept of accounting

 Definition and explanation

-The comparability concept of accounting states that the users of financial reports of a business must be able to compare these reports with previous years’ reports as well as with reports of other entities dealing in the same industry.
+The comparability concept of accounting states that the users of financial reports must be able to compare these reports with previous years’ reports as well as with reports of other entities dealing in the same industry.

 Examples: